Babies this age are honing all five senses, understanding and learning more and

 and respond to his or her own name.

-Babies this age also are cooing and may start to babble
+Babies this age also are cooing and may start

-allergies that may happen, and also discover which tastes your baby likes best.
+that may happen, and also discover which tastes your baby likes best.

 While babies naturally favor sweet tastes, you'll want your baby to be exposed

 to a variety of foods.
 It may take several tries before your baby starts to enjoy